Linuxfabrik/monitoring-plugins/check-plugins/matomo-reporting/README.md

 Retrieves common analytics values from a Matomo instance, including visits, unique visitors, bounce rate, and actions.
 Supports one or multiple websites and any date range or period.
+Alerts when a metric named by `--metric` falls outside its range; without one, the figures are reported and never alert.

 options:
   -h, --help           show this help message and exit